AthenZ/athenz/docs/how_to_sample_identity_from_local_athenz.md

       -dns-domain zts.athenz.cloud -cert-file docker/sample/example-service/athenz.example-service.cert.pem \
       -cacert docker/sample/CAs/athenz_ca.pem -provider sys.auth.zts -instance instance123
 ```

-!!!
-Note
-    If you get an error message - "403 provider 'sys.auth.zts' not authorized to launch instances in Athenz", wait for another minute or so for Token Service to receive changes from Management Service.

 * Verify the Common Name ( CN ) in the certificate